Last Updated: April 10, 2021

 Whenever the user signs up for an account or changes the password for an account, LastPass prompts to generate a strong password.
 The password generator can create a 12-character password by default.
 It uses all four sets of characters – symbols, numbers, lower case letters, and upper caser letters.
-The user has the option to select Easy to Read (eliminates the use of digit 0 and capital O and other ambiguous characters) or Easy to Say (eliminates the use of symbols and numbers).
+You have the option to select Easy to Read (eliminates the use of digit 0 and capital O and other ambiguous characters) or Easy to Say (eliminates the use of symbols and numbers).
 However, the most reliable password is created using all four of these sets of characters.

 To effectively use this tool, you can open up a specific login from your vault.
 There will be an Auto-Change Password link under the saved password box.
 Once you click it, LastPass will generate and register a new secure password for that particular website.

 When logging in to a secure website, LastPass prompts to save the credentials.
 You have an option to select ‘Add’ and continue, or you can edit the entry.
 The captured login can be assigned to an existing or new folder, or you can also select the option to never save the password for that particular website.

 Emergency Access is one of the app’s best features, and many user-written LastPass reviews agree.
 This tool allows you to assign a trusted contact to gain access to your vault if needed.
 Once you assign one, they can send you a request to gain access to your password vault.
 The minute they send the request, you will get an email notification to inquire whether you want to deny this request.